youwen5/viminal/README.md

 and their dependencies with the power of Nix.
 Plugins are managed by Nix.
 An entirely self-contained, reproducible, purely functional text editor.
 Amazing.

+All plugins are precompiled to Lua bytecode by `Luajit` when the package is built for maximum speed and efficiency.
+When possible, plugins are also combined for a massive efficiency boost.
+This allows startup times as fast as lazy loading without all of the hassle.

 Feel free to fork or copy the config to use yourself.
 It's free in the [public domain](./LICENSE).